Process optimization in

 -

-Higher plant availability through robust, drift-free, maintenance-free, and cleaning-free sensors
+Higher plant availability through robust, drift-free, cleaning-free, and maintenance-free sensors

 -